Haragatt Rochester peered down the long, straight bridge of his nose to his second born (remarking that the boys nose too, had such characteristics)

 Mrs Fairfax fixed her gazed stare out the window.
 She needed detachment from what she had to say to him.
 She burned to say it, ever since Mrs Rochester passed away on the lad's birthday.

 "Why is the blasted thing wailing!"
-Mr Rochester continued gruffly "I can hear him from the next room!"
+Mr Rochester continued gruffly "I can hear from all over the house!"

-She fancied that young Edward had even ceased his crying at that moment.
-Mr Rochester's black boots thudded evenly, slowly, across the room to the cradle. ..
+She fancied that young Edward had ceased his crying the very moment Mr Rochester's black boots started to thud evenly and slowly across the room to the cradle...

 His dark eyes looked into his son's (the boy had inherited those, too).
 Mrs Fairfax dared to peer round to the scene she wanted to see so badly.
 Her heart melted.